JEFH507/org-chart-goose-orchestrator/docs/demos/PHASE-3-MULTI-AGENT-TESTING-STRATEGY.md

 ## ✅ RECOMMENDATIONS SUMMARY

-### Question 1: How to Test Agent Mesh with Goose?
+### Question 1: How to Test Agent Mesh with goose?

 **Recommendation:** Use **role-based shell scripts** with session-specific extension loading.